 Whilst powder coatings generally require no primers, it is important to provide a clean and pre-treated surface for the powder coat to adhere to.
-Metals that are planned for internal location can escape the need for pre-treatment; however it is advisable to provide some metal pre-treatment such as a phosphate finish to steel or chromate finish to aluminium to ensure maximum performance of the finish.
+Metals that are planned for internal locations can escape the need for pre-treatment.

 Unfortunately there is a myth that since powder coating is easier to apply than wet paints and retains a very hard finish, that powder coatings can withstand anything and everything.
 Indeed this carefree view has led to some disappointing applications of powder coatings.
 Powder coatings rely on a clean, pre-treated surface like any and every other coating.

 Rusty metal deposits must be removed prior to powder coating, as over coating with powder will only mask what is fundamentally corroding metal.
-Powder coatings are terrific in resisting knocks and abrasions, chemicals and the effects of sun.
+Powder coatings provide very good resistance to knocks and abrasions, chemicals and the effects of sun.
 However, if not cared for, the coating can show up scratches and film integrity loss.

-Some powder coatings are designed specifically for contact with food but this is a specialised application that would be developed on a Made To Order basis.
+Some powder coatings can be designed specifically for contact with food but this is a specialised application that could be developed on a Made To Order basis.
 If this feature is required, you should contact Dulux for further information as the standard ranges of powder coatings are not suitable for contact with food.

-Some powder coatings are specifically designed for electrical properties, but again, as with food grade coatings, this is specialised and you should contact Dulux for further advice.
+Some powder coatings can be specifically designed for electrical properties, but again, as with food grade coatings, this is specialised and you should contact Dulux for further advice.

 Whilst powder coatings have the advantage over solvent based coatings of having a lower explosion point and therefore less flammable, caution should always be exercised with any electrical source such as mobile phones.
 Powder coatings are a fine organic dust which in high concentration, in the presence of air and an ignition source such as a mobile phone, could trigger a dust explosion.